Scope and policy

-The following are sample references:
+Following are the sample references:

 Example 1: Petitti DB, Crooks VC, Buckwalter JG, Chiu V. Blood pressure levels before dementia.
 Arch Neurol.
 2005;62(1):112-6.

 Example 2: Freitas EC, Oliveira MF, Vasconcelos ASOB, Filho JDS, Viana CEM, Gomes KCMS, et al. Analysis of the seroprevalence of and factors associated with Chagas disease in an endemic area in northeastern Brazil.
 Rev Soc Bras Med Trop.
-2016;50(1):
+2016;50(1):44-51.